Bfast (1 piece)

 How to consume Bfast without glucose spikes

-Be mindful of the portion sizes of carbohydrate-rich foods.
-Smaller portions can lead to less dramatic spikes in blood glucose.
+Be mindful of portion sizes, especially with carbohydrate-rich foods, to prevent excessive spikes in blood sugar.

 Stay Hydrated